MohamedMesto/Dealna.de_v1.4/README.md

 ## Site Structure

-**UN2050 News Site V1.3** is designed as a modern news platform with various sections accessible from the navigation bar.
+**Loqta2050.com For E-Commerce V1.0** is designed as a modern news platform with various sections accessible from the navigation bar.
 Here's an overview of its structure:

 1. **Home Page:**
    - A dynamic and welcoming page showcasing the latest news articles and featured stories.